Ask the President

 What you asked 2021-22 President Brian Pearse, P.Eng.

-This is a great question.
 Like regulators in other provinces, APEGA does not take action to advocate for our members or the public because it is outside our mandate as a regulator to do so.
 Our primary reason for existence is to serve as the professional regulatory body of engineering and geoscience in Alberta.
 A role that requires advocacy is contrary to the necessary independence required of a regulator.

 That said, APEGA holds a commitment to public safety and well-being through the regulation of the professions.
 We grant licences only to those who are qualified, ensure they remain qualified throughout their careers, and investigate and discipline those who fail to live up to our professional standards, especially in ways that may endanger public safety.
 We take steps to protect the public during our preliminary investigations, and we publish our discipline decisions and orders to ensure transparency.